bratpeki/modern-milkytracker-guide/docs/ui.md

 From here, you'll manage various properties relating to your song, your editing of the song, as well as toggle other windows.

+You can return to this window by either hitting `Exit` on the windows that take its place (like the [disk operation window](#disk-operations-window), [transposition window](#transposition-window), etc) or by going back to the main window with `Ctrl+X`.

+The elements in this window, from top-left to bottom-right, are:

+1. The song arranger
+2. Song title, lenght and peak window + Common MT options toggle window
+4. Song and editing properties
+5. Pattern editing window
+6. General editor buttons window

 # Instrument menu

 # Sample menu